symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate complete
 ******************

-An AggregateTransaction is  **complete** when all the required participants have signed it.
+An Aggregate Transaction is  **complete** when it requires signatures from multiple participants and **all of them are available when the transaction is announced**.

 The cosigners can sign the transaction without using the blockchain.
-Once it has all the required signatures, one of them can announce it to the network.
+Once it has all the required signatures, any one of them can announce it to the network.
 If the inner transaction setup is valid, and there is no validation error, the transactions will get executed at the same time.

 Aggregate complete transactions enable adding more transactions per block by gathering multiple inner transactions.